Whitepaper

 This observation guide was developed to determine whether a retrofit or renovation project proposal will be accepted before proceeding to the stages of energy modeling and project proposal.
 The user can either submit a building-wide assessment or select specific structure portions.

-In addition, the user can utilize this walk-through to identify designated building areas, such as floors 1, 2, etc., or the Front office area, Back office area, Warehouse, Reception, Restrooms, Kitchen, etc. These identifiers are chosen from a menu or tree diagram containing building layout and equipment setup options.
+In addition, the user can utilise this walk-through to identify designated building areas, such as floors 1, 2, etc., or the Front office area, Back office area, Warehouse, Reception, Restrooms, Kitchen, etc. These identifiers are chosen from a menu or tree diagram containing building layout and equipment setup options.
 This menu also features a selection of common Energy Operations for each building section, such as lighting, security, and HVAC (Heating Plant, Cooling Plant, Air Distribution, Boiler and Steam Distribution, Hot Water, Refrigeration, Compressed Air, Building Envelope, Motors, and Electrical Systems).

 Output